quelopes/HNSCC-network/README.md

 ### How to cite us

 The manuscript was submitted to `GigaScience`.
-The preprint version can be read on [PeerJ preprint]().
+The preprint version can be read on [PeerJ preprints]().

 ### Network data model